What Is CAQH Credentialing?

 One of the biggest challenges credentialers face today is the need to manage multiple systems and CAQH offers a glimmer of hope with its shared model.
 Here are some of the benefits you’ll experience:

 First, having all confirmed data in one place.
 Instead of completing multiple, separate applications for each health plan or hospital, providers can fill out a single, unified application on the CAQH Provider Data Portal, which can then be accessed by multiple participating entities.
-Since providers are updating and attesting information in one place, entities can be confident they have the most updated demographic and professional information.
+Since providers are updating and completing CAQH attestation in one place, entities can be confident they have the most updated demographic and professional information.

-Third, secure digital platforms enhance data accuracy and integrity.
+Second, secure digital platforms enhance data accuracy and integrity.
 With information pulled directly from CAQH, there is less chance of someone misreading handwriting or making a data entry error.
 This not only minimizes errors but also reduces back-and-forth communications, further emphasizing efficiency.
+Choose credentialing software that offers this streamlined process.

 What Information Is Required for CAQH ProView/CAQH Provider Data Portal?

 CAQH collects the comprehensive provider data that credentialers need.
-In a single source of truth, a streamlined credentialing process is now possible.
+The single source of truth and the ability to share this information throughout the credentialing process is a major win for credentialers and providers.
 Here’s a list of the information required to complete a CAQH provider application:

 • Personal Details: This includes your full name, contact information, date of birth, and social security number.